An Intervention Short Story

 -This is a crucial development phase for this planet.
 I will not let you interfere.
 We forecast that the currently more civilised race would stagnate.
 The invaders will not wipe out the whole race but will leave some alive and eventually settle with them as they have nowhere else to conquer.
 The mixing and interbreeding will eventually produce a race of humanoids that are motivated to change and develop, but who learn to temper aggression with compassion.
 Thousands suffer now so that billions will thrive in the future.-

--But the slaughter!- Jack saw the small indicators in his vision showing rising emotional levels and he knew Illy had noticed by her expression, but he couldn’t help it. -You want to let them continue killing, raping, enslaving!
+-How can you know that?
+And the slaughter!- Jack saw his health indicators rising and he knew Illy had noticed his emotional levels by her expression, but he couldn’t help it. -You want to let them continue killing, raping, enslaving!
 It’s wrong!
 It’s not good for these people right now and you can’t know for certain that it’s somehow good for the evolution of this race!-

-Jack saw Illy wink at him and for a moment he couldn’t figure out what that meant.
-Then realisation struggled through his stressed state of mind and he called up neural controls suddenly no longer blocked from him.
-His superficially normal wooden staff flew into his hands and a wide wave of field manip pulsed out towards the alien.
+Jack saw Illy wink at him.
+For a moment he couldn’t figure out what that meant.
+Then realisation struggled through his stressed state of mind and he called up neural controls which were suddenly no longer blocked from him.
+His superficially normal wooden staff flew into his hands and a wide wave of field manip pulsed out towards the stranger.
 He was hugely relieved to see the figure fly backwards, but before it crashed into a wide-girthed tree it came to a halt.
 Its hood had been thrown back revealing a bare head, grey and slightly bulbous.
 The face was humanoid although with strange proportions – eyes wide apart and nose high between them.
 Subtle differences but clearly not human.
 Close enough though to show surprise and anger.
-Jack hurriedly fired a burst of electricity and three intense bursts of concentrated energy, his invisible bullets, while striding towards the alien, raising the staff for a purely physical blow in case the high-tech attacks failed.
-He would not let the killing go on.
+Jack hurriedly fired a burst of electricity and three intense pulses of concentrated energy, his invisible bullets, while striding towards the alien, raising the staff for a purely physical blow in case the high-tech attacks failed.
+He would not let the invasion go on, whatever this creature said or did.

-A pulse emanated from the alien and as Jack flew backwards he heard Illy scream before he landed hard, very hard.
-As the blackness started to envelop his awareness, he heard the alien’s words in his head: -In your history, more than 65,000 years before your time, we didn’t stop the near extinction of all humanoids on Earth.
-We didn’t halt the event that led to other races like Neanderthals and Denisovans being wiped out and your race being reduced to a few thousand.
+A pulse emanated from the alien.
+As Jack flew backwards he heard Illy scream before he landed hard, very hard.
+As the blackness started to envelop his awareness, he heard the alien’s words in his head: -More of your type are coming so I will depart for now.
+Hear me before I go.
+In your history, more than 65,000 years before your time, we didn’t stop the near extinction of all humanoids on Earth.
+We didn’t halt the extinctions of other races like Neanderthals and Denisovans or your race being reduced to just a few thousand.
 If we had, then the so-called great leap forward would not have happened and modern Homo sapiens would never have evolved further than cavemen and hunter-gatherers.
-Think on this, primitive beings.-